2020 Stanley Cup playoffs: (2) Colorado Avalanche vs. (7) Arizona Coyotes

 Colorado earned the second seed in the Western Conference after finishing 2–1 in the round-robin; during the regular season they finished with 92 points in 70 games for a .657 points percentage.
-Arizona earned the seventh seed in the Western Conference as the second lowest advancing seed from the Qualifying Round by defeating Nashville.
+Arizona earned the seventh seed in the Western Conference as the second lowest advancing seed from the qualifying round by defeating Nashville.
 This was the second playoff meeting between these two teams.
-Their only previous meeting was in the 2000 Western Conference Quarterfinals, which Colorado won in five games.
+Their only previous meeting was in the 2000 Western Conference quarterfinals, which Colorado won in five games.
 These teams split their two-game regular season series.

 The Avalanche defeated the Coyotes in five games.
 The Avalanche limited the Coyotes to fourteen shots in game one and Philipp Grubauer stopped all of them in their 3–0 victory.
 In game two, Avalanche right wing Andre Burakovsky scored the game-winning goal with 2:53 remaining in the third period to defeat the Coyotes 3–2.
 Darcy Kuemper made 49 saves in game three, giving the Coyotes a 4–2 victory and their first win of the series.
 The Avalanche provided a defensive and offensive approach to game four routing out the Coyotes 7–1 and limiting their shots to 15 giving them a chance to clinch in game five.
-In game five, the Avalanche continued their dominance in a 7–1 victory, advancing to the Second Round on Nathan MacKinnon's two goals and two assists.
+In game five, the Avalanche continued their dominance in a 7–1 victory, advancing to the second round on Nathan MacKinnon's two goals and two assists.
+This would later become the Arizona Coyotes' final playoff appearance during the franchise's existence, as by the end of the 2023–24 NHL season, the Coyotes would initially be considered a suspended operations team, with many of the franchise's assets (but not the team name and its history itself) going to what's considered a newly formed Utah Hockey Club.
+However, the suspension status would only last for a couple of months before team owner Alex Meruelo gave up the team's rights to the NHL after failing to acquire land from a planned auction in June 2024.